 “I consider one’s art an extension of one’s life.
-My work, whether painting, drawing, writing, gardening, or performing is a visual or written translation of my life, my feelings, people I have encountered, places I have been, and things I have seen.”
+My work, whether painting, drawing, writing, gardening, or performing is a visual or written translation of my life, feelings, people I have encountered, places I have been, and things I have seen.”

 Ms. Cutler’s work is often figurative with a semi-realistic approach.
 She loves people, faces and the clothed human form.
 Two of her favorite activities when out of town are people watching and taking pictures of people.
 She often creates collections of 15 to 20 paintings at a time.
 “Feelings come in so many different waves that to capture them you must be able to adjust.
 I like to ride the wave until it ends.”
 Over the years she has experimented with several different mediums and styles.
-Her skills as an artist range from working in pastel, oil, acrylic, clay, gliding, and mixed media art to writing plays, music, and drama.
+Her skills as an artist range from working in pastel, oil, acrylic, clay, gliding, and mixed media art to writing plays, creating music, and performing drama.
 She considers herself multimedia, multicultural artist.
 Her workshops and classes hit on a range of artistic subject matters such as tie-dye, theater arts, pointillism, and stippling.

 “I believe a true Artist experiments because he/she is in search of his/her voice”.

 Her desire for peace and harmony is echoed throughout her work, something that was hard to achieve growing up in a family of nine.
 “I believe the purpose of my paintings is to bring peace and serenity into a world where chaos has become the norm."
 Her paintings are figurative with nature as the backdrop.
-Each figure is draped in lovely garments, which are transformed into divinely beautiful works of art through the use of acrylics and gilding.
+Each figure is draped in lovely garments, which are then transformed into divinely beautiful works of art through the use of acrylics and gilding.
 Ms. Cutler chose the art of gilding because of its illusional effect of transforming the ordinary into the extraordinary.
 Gilding is the process of affixing tissue-thin sheets of precious or common metals to a carefully-prepared surface using a special adhesive size to create a lustrous metallic finish.
 Gilding is an ancient craft that dates back to Egyptian and Biblical times.
 Gilding was very popular in Italy during the middle ages, until the late Renaissance.
 It was used to highlight religious paintings and carvings.

 Ms. Cutler uses the metal leaf to enhance and highlight the illusion of simplistic grandeur.
 She uses several different types of metal leaf in her work: 21 and 23 kt. gold, white gold, copper and variegated metal leaf.
 The variegated leaf is one of her favorite metals.
 It is a heat-treated composition that creates colorful patterns on the surface of the metal.
 You will see this metal in quite a few of Ms. Cutler’s paintings.
 She discontinued the use of sterling silver metal in her painting because it tarnished, and exchanged it with white gold.

-Ms. Cutler likes to design her gowns and robed forms with a sense of delicate elegance, glamour, and sophistication that is reminiscent of times past when women wore gloves and didn’t go out without a hat.
+Ms. Cutler likes to design her gowns and robed forms with a sense of delicate elegance, glamor, and sophistication that is reminiscent of times past when women wore gloves and didn’t go out without a hat.
 “I fear that someday this type of beauty and elegance will no longer exist even in our minds if we do not embrace and preserve it.
 I believe we can combine the past and present in a way that will create harmony and paintings that are visually pleasing to the viewer.”

 She purposely leaves out the face.
 “I find faces irrelevant to this work.
 They would only add complications for the viewer.
 My paintings are meant to be enjoyed in their entirety, from the form out not just for the sake of a face.”
 Ms. Cutler ideas and style references are often from her own imagination: old photos that she has purchased at estate sales or flea markets, late European masters and the Asian culture.
 “I find this eclectic blend of cultures and form fascinatingly refreshing”.
-She leaves the negative space in my painting to their own devises to form as they please.
+She leaves the negative space in my painting to their own devices to form as they please.
 “I find when left alone they create a nice sense of balance giving the viewer a place to find calm and rest.
 It’s like having a place to lay one's head.”

 Her desire to continually develop and explore her craft through travel, classes, books and people keeps her work fresh.
 But it’s her love and interest in humanity that gives her work the ability to connect with people on a more spiritual and emotional level.
 “One of my greatest desires as an artist is someday to see all of the great masters works I have ever read about or have seen in classes throughout my life.
 This coupled with my studies would mean everything to me.”